Greece Moments Greece Moments

 Mykonos Kastro

-To the south below the windmills stands the small chapel of Agios Charalambos, a little away from the hustle and bustle.
-It offers an ideal escape from the crowds and is also a nice place to enjoy the sunset in the evening.
-Directly below is a small bathing bay, which is hardly visited, especially in the low season, and invites you to refresh yourself.
+South of the windmills, a little away from the hustle and bustle, stands the small chapel of Agios Charalambos.
+It offers an ideal refuge from the crowds and is also a lovely spot in the evening to enjoy the sunset.
+Hidden directly below is a small cove that is rarely visited, especially in the off-season, and invites you to take a refreshing dip.

-We tell you our personal beach favorites on the island here: Mykonos Beaches
+We’ll share our personal favorite beaches on the island with you here: Mykonos Beaches

 *Support our blog Greece-Moments